fireheartjerry/AMC-Helper/README.md

 # Features

-* Timed contests (updated with each AMC)
+* Timed contests (updated with each AMC).
-* Score calculation and whether or not you qualified for AIME
+* Score calculation and whether or not you qualified for AIME.
-* You can re-try incorrect questions, and choose to view the solution
+* You can re-try incorrect questions, and choose to view the solution.